- Environmental, Social, and Governance (ESG)

 - Fixed Income Indexes

-The MSCI Japan Empowering Women Index (WIN), which is part of the MSCI environmental, social and governance (ESG) indexes, aim to represent the performance of companies that are leading within their GICS®1 sector groups in terms of promoting and maintaining gender diversity, while also meeting certain quality criteria.
+The MSCI Japan Empowering Women (WIN) Select Index, which is part of the MSCI environmental, social and governance (ESG) indexes, aim to represent the performance of companies that are leading within their GICS®1 sector in terms of promoting and maintaining gender diversity, while also meeting certain quality factor criteria.

 Companies that promote and maintain higher levels of gender diversity among their workforce may be better positioned to withstand talent shortages and generate more sustainable performance with reduced risk.
-To support institutional investors seeking exposure to companies that are promoting and maintaining gender diversity among their workforce, MSCI has developed the MSCI Japan Empowering Women Index (WIN).
+To support institutional investors seeking exposure to companies that are promoting and maintaining gender diversity among their workforce, MSCI has developed the MSCI Japan Empowering Women (WIN) Select Index2.
+The index also includes stocks of companies that have significantly increased their investment on capital goods or R&D while maintaining high level of sales growth and gender diversity.

-- The MSCI Japan Empowering Women Index looks at the top 700 Japanese companies by market capitalization
+- The MSCI Japan Empowering Women (WIN) Select Index looks at the top 700 Japanese companies by market capitalization

 - The index is constructed using the MSCI Japan IMI Top 700 Index